Eight Boating Safety Tips to Ensure Smooth Sailing

 We dream all winter of long days on the water with the sun on your face and the cool wind in your hair.
 While boating is a great way to spend a day, boating safety is often overlooked.

-This means that most boating accidents and injuries can be prevented by taking a few simple precautions.
+Most boating accidents and injuries are preventable by taking a few simple precautions before you set sail.

-To safely enjoy your next boating adventure, follow these boating safety tips.
+To safely enjoy your next boating adventure, follow these tips.

 Know the Nautical Rules